learnbyexample/100_page_python_intro/100_page_python_intro.md

 * Print all numbers from `1` to `1000` (inclusive) which reads the same in reversed form in both binary and decimal format.
 For example, `33` in decimal is `100001` in binary and both of these are palindromic.
 You can either implement your own logic or search online for palindrome testing in Python.
 * Write a function that returns the maximum nested depth of curly braces for a given string input.
 For example, `'{{a+2}*{{b+{c*d}}+e*d}}'` should give `4`.
 Unbalanced or wrongly ordered braces like `'{a}*b{'` and `'}a+b{'` should return `-1`.

-If you'd like even more exercises to test your understanding, check out these excellent resources:
+If you'd like more exercises to test your understanding, check out these excellent resources:

-* [Exercism](https://exercism.io/tracks/python/exercises), [Practicepython](https://www.practicepython.org/) — beginner friendly, problems are marked with difficulty levels
+* [Exercism](https://exercism.io/tracks/python/exercises), [Practicepython](https://www.practicepython.org/) — beginner friendly, difficulty levels of problems are labeled
 * [Codewars](https://www.codewars.com/), [Adventofcode](https://adventofcode.com/), [Projecteuler](https://projecteuler.net/) — more challenging
 * [Checkio](https://py.checkio.org/), [Codingame](https://www.codingame.com/start), [Codecombat](https://codecombat.com/) — gaming based challenges
 * [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer) — not active currently, but there are plenty of past challenges, along with discussions